 Stalking is a pattern of behavior that makes you feel afraid, nervous, harassed, or in danger.
 It is when someone repeatedly contacts you, follows you, sends you things, talks to you when you don’t want them to, or threatens you.
 Additional info on stalking

 Need some help?
-Contact our case manager.
+Contact a case manager.

 A Case Manager Helps in Many Ways: